dbhade772-lang/FTPClientServerapp/README.md

 - Achieves up to 75 Mbps transfer speed over local Wi-Fi
 - Significantly faster than Bluetooth and traditional USB MTP transfer

-## How to Run
-1. Clone the repository
-2. Open the project in Android Studio
-3. Build and run the app on an Android device
-4. Connect client and server on the same Wi-Fi network
-5. Transfer files using FTP credentials

 ## Use Cases
 - Large file transfer between phone and PC
 - Local network file sharing